Scholarship is a Nod to Human Rights, Diversity, Inclusion

 This scholarship — awarded annually to a high school senior in Eden Prairie who has promoted human rights, diversity, and an inclusive community spirit — is named in honor of Dr. Jean Harris, the mayor of Eden Prairie from 1996 to 2001.

-Harris was Eden Prairie’s first female mayor and first African-American mayor, and one of her many accomplishments while in office was community adoption of the Eden Prairie Manifesto.
+Harris was Eden Prairie’s first female mayor and first Black mayor, and one of her many accomplishments while in office was community adoption of the Eden Prairie Manifesto.
 This is a statement of Eden Prairie’s dedication to upholding freedom, dignity, and security regardless of one’s religious affiliation, race, ethnic heritage, gender, age, sexual orientation, physical or mental ability, or economic status.

 “The Jean Harris Scholarship helped make MIT more affordable for me and my family.
 Because of this scholarship, I was able to focus on academics, activities, and settling into college without needing to get a job during my first semester.
 Thank you, Eden Prairie Community Foundation!” – Sienna Ramos, EPHS, class of 2014, MIT, class of 2018